1egoman/slick/docs/Modes.md

 ![Pick Mode](gifs/PickMode.png)

-- Typing fuzzy-searches through the list of conenctions and channels.
+- Typing fuzzy-searches through the list of connections and channels.
 - Arrow keys, or `Ctrl-j/Ctrl-k`: Change the selected item in the channel picker.
 - `Enter`: Pick a connection and channel, then switch to it.